 Site Visit

 During the scheduled site visit, all interested bidders are to inspect the site and observe the existing conditions in order to prepare an accurate bid.
 The contractor must have received the SOW and its attachments before the site visit.
-There will be no changes to the SOW based on the site-visit.
+There will be no changes to the SOW based on the site visit.

 Work Requirements